FedV: Privacy-Preserving Federated Learning over Vertically Partitioned Data: Related Work

-Some proposed approaches have incorporated privacy into vertical federated learning \cite{gascon2016secure,hardy2017private,cheng2019secureboost}.
-These approaches are limited to a specific model type: a procedure to train secure linear regression was presented in in \cite{gascon2016secure}, a private logistic regression process was presented in \cite{hardy2017private}, and \cite{cheng2019secureboost} presented an approach to train XGBoost models.
+Some proposed approaches have incorporated privacy into vertical FL \cite{gascon2016secure,hardy2017private,cheng2019secureboost,yang2019quasi,gu2020federated,zhang2021secure,chen2020vafl,wang2020hybrid}.
+These approaches are either limited to a specific model type: a procedure to train secure linear regression was presented in \cite{gascon2016secure}, a private logistic regression process was presented in \cite{hardy2017private}, and \cite{cheng2019secureboost} presented an approach to train XGBoost models, or suffered from the privacy, utility and communication efficiency concerns: differential privacy based noise perturbation solutions were presented in \cite{chen2020vafl,wang2020hybrid}, random noise perturbation with tree-based communication were presented in \cite{gu2020federated, zhang2021secure}.
 There are several differences between these approaches and \textit{FedV}.
 First, these solutions either rely on the hybrid general (garbled circuit based) secure multi-party computation approach or are built on partially additive homomorphic encryption (i.e., Paillier cryptosystem \cite{damgaard2001generalisation}).
 In these approaches, the secure aggregation process is inefficient in terms of communication and computation costs compared to our proposed approach (see Table \ref{tab:efficiency}).
 Secondly, they also require approximate computation for non-linear ML models (Taylor approximation); this results in lower model performance compared to the proposed approach in this paper.
+Finally, they increase the communication complexity or reduce the utility since the noise perturbation is introduced in the model update.

-The closest approach to \textit{FedV} is \cite{hardy2017private}, which makes use of Pailler cryptosystem and only supports linear-models; a detailed comparison is presented in our experimental section.
-The key differences between the two approaches are as follows: (i) \textit{FedV} does not require any peer-to-peer communication; as a result the training time is drastically reduced as compared to the approach in \cite{hardy2017private}; (ii), \textit{FedV} does not require the use of Taylor approximation; this results in higher model performance in terms of accuracy; and (iii) \textit{FedV} is applicable for both linear and non-linear models, while the approach in \cite{hardy2017private} is limited to logistic regression only.
+The closest approach to \textit{FedV} is \cite{hardy2017private,yang2019quasi}, which makes use of Pailler cryptosystem and only supports linear-models; a detailed comparison is presented in our experimental section.
+The key differences between the two approaches are as follows: (i) \textit{FedV} does not require any peer-to-peer communication; as a result the training time is drastically reduced as compared to the approach in \cite{hardy2017private,yang2019quasi}; (ii), \textit{FedV} does not require the use of Taylor approximation; this results in higher model performance in terms of accuracy; and (iii) \textit{FedV} is applicable for both linear and non-linear models, while the approach in \cite{hardy2017private, yang2019quasi} is limited to logistic regression only.